SciOmics/TCGA_Melanoma_RNASeq/README.md

 **Table 2.
 Summary of the number of samples from disease stages.**

 There shouldn't be metastatic samples labeled Stage 0 or stage 1, and probably not stage 2 either.
 This is concerning.
+I could eliminate early stage samples, but this would substaintally lower our sample size.
+I'll leave these samples in for now and see how they related to other samples in a PCA.

 ![alt_text](https://github.com/SciOmics/TCGA_Melanoma_RNASeq/blob/main/outputs/plots/pca_plots.png?raw=true)